OriginCodeAcademy/Cohort11/Projects/Week-05/09-FullStackTodo/README.md

 ## Extras
 - Must be able to Update Todo items (Changes must be saved to the database)
-- Must be able to Delete Todo items (Items must be deleted from the
+- Must be able to Delete Todo items (Items must be deleted from the database)

 ## Turn In Instructions
 * Push your changes to GitHub using `git push origin master`